Old-Fashioned Turkey Noodle Soup Recipe

 - 1 teaspoon pepper

-- 1. Place the turkey carcass, bones from wings and drumsticks, neck bone, onion, carrots and garlic in a 15-in. x 10-in. x 1-in. baking pan coated with cooking spray.
+- 1. Place the turkey carcass, bones from wings and drumsticks, neck bone, onion, carrots and garlic in a 15x10x1-in. baking pan coated with cooking spray.
 Bake, uncovered, at 400° for 1 hour, turning once.

 - 2. Transfer the carcass, bones and vegetables to an 8-qt. stockpot.
 Add 4 qts. cold water; set aside.
 Pour remaining cold water into baking pan, stirring to loosen browned bits.
 Add to pot.
 Bring to a boil.
 Reduce heat; cover and simmer for 3-4 hours.

 - 3. Cool slightly.
 Strain broth; discard bones and vegetables.
-Set stockpot in an ice-water bath until cooled, stirring occasionally.
+Set stockpot in an ice-water bath until broth cools, stirring occasionally.
 Cover and refrigerate overnight.

 - 4. Skim fat from broth.
 Cover and bring to a boil.
 Reduce heat to a simmer.
 Meanwhile, in a Dutch oven, bring 3 qts. water to a boil.
 Add noodles and carrots; cook for 4 minutes.
 Add celery; cook 5-7 minutes longer or until noodles and vegetables are tender.
 Drain; add to simmering broth.
 Add cubed turkey; heat through.
 Stir in the parsley, salt, thyme and pepper.
 Yield: 10 servings (about 4 quarts).